lynxthecat/cake-autorate/README.md

 The present implementation of CAKE requires a fixed bandwidth setting.
 This presents a challenge in applying CAKE to variable bandwidth connections, because the actual bandwidth at any given moment is unknown.

+A compromise bandwidth has to be set, and typically this means lost bandwidth in exchange for latency control that only works some of the time.
+This is hardly ideal.

 ![image of Bandwidth Compromise](./Bandwidth-Compromise.png)